-An experiment that proved seismic retrofits work was given to us by chance in the 1989 Loma Prieta earthquake.
+The 1989 Loma Prieta Earthquake gave us a chance to see that seismic retrofits work by testing effectiveness on a natural shake table.
 An architect in Monterey County owned two turn-of-the-century houses that needed foundation bolts and cripple wall bracing.
 These houses were identical in every way.
-In 1988 he bolted one of them to the foundation, strengthened the cripple walls, and did a complete retrofit using the retrofit techniques on this website.
-The other house was not retrofitted.
+In 1988, the architect retrofitted one of them using the retrofit techniques described on this website.
+He bolted it to the foundation, strengthened the cripple walls, and did other seismic reinforcing.
+He did not retrofit the other house.

-Then the Loma Prieta earthquake occurred.
+Then the Loma Prieta earthquake struck.
 The un-retrofitted house slid off its foundation and sustained over two hundred thousand dollars of damage.
-The other one, which had been bolted to the foundation and its cripple walls converted into shear walls, only had plaster cracks that were inexpensive to repair.
+The retrofitted house only had plaster cracks that were inexpensive to repair.
 This house was fully habitable.
-Even though it suffered minimal damage, for all intents and purposes, it was an earthquake-proof house.
+For all intents and purposes, seismic retrofitting had created an earthquake-proof house.

 Seismic Retrofitting is again Tested in the 1994 Northridge Earthquake

-In another example in Los Angeles, Bill Clinton did a photo shoot in front of a retrofitted house which suffered minimal earthquake damage, next to a house that was severely damaged.
+In another example in Los Angeles, Bill Clinton did a photo shoot in front of a retrofitted house which suffered minimal earthquake damage.
+This was in a neighborhood that suffered significant damage.
 After this he funded FEMA to give hundreds of millions of dollars to retrofit homes in Los Angeles.

-As said before, many people ask us if it is possible make an earthquake proof house.
+Many people ask us if a house can be made earthquake proof.
 We can only say Yes!
-After the earthquake, while you are drinking a cup of coffee and watching the news, you will be glad you retrofitted your house and made it earthquake proof in a way only a seismic retrofit can.
+After the earthquake, while you are drinking a cup of coffee and watching the news, you will be glad you retrofitted your house and made it as earthquake proof in a way that only a good seismic retrofit can.

-The house below suffered minimal damage to the outside even though it fell of its foundation.
-Inside it is a wreck and all of it could have been avoided with a good residential seismic retrofit.
+The house below suffered minimal damage to the outside.
+Even though it fell off its foundation, it is otherwise intact.
+Inside it is a wreck, and all of it could have been avoided with a good retrofit.